LBL-EESA/alquimia-dev/doc/api/APIv0_structures.rst

 |              |              |chemistry engine.                 |
 +--------------+--------------+----------------------------------+

+NOTE: The engine state variable should be used by the engine to store any spatially independent, persistent data.
+All spatially or mesh dependent must be stored in the auxiliary data structure managed by the driver.
+This allows an AMR based driver to refine or interpolate as needed.

 Struct: Alquimia Sizes
 ======================

-The size of the various arrays that are being passed through the interface.
+The memory requirements and size of the various arrays that are being passed through the interface.

 +-------------------------+-------------+--------------------------------------------+
 | **variable**            | **storage** | **use**                                    |